 Cook for about 10 minutes per side on a 20-inch fish.
 The general rule is ten minutes per inch of thickness.
 Only flip your fish once; carefully lift the fish with two spatulas (or one long one), and gently flip it over.
 If you have done everything correctly, you will get little or no skin sticking to the grill.Continue to 6 of 7 below.

 You know the fish is done by looking inside at the exposed backbone in one of the slashes and seeing that it's cooked through.
 Lift it off the grill and set it on a platter to rest for 5 minutes.Continue to 7 of 7 below.

 To serve, slide a spatula under a section that had been scored and simply lift it out and onto a plate.
 For the section closest to the head, move the spatula into the top of the fish over the ribs, which start below the backbone, then around the top and down toward the ribs in a semicircular motion.
 This ensures a boneless piece.

-Oh, and don't forget the cheeks of the fish, which are my favorite part.
-They will be orbs of yummy fish right under each eye.
-And the tails, if not burnt black, are crunchy and nutty-tasting.
+Tails, if not burnt black, are crunchy and nutty-tasting; cheeks are fatty and delicious.
 You can also pick at the meat between the ribs, as well as in the belly.